kubos/kubos/docs/services/file.rst

 between a developer's system and the OBC when in a development environment.

-The service provides file transfer functionality by implementing the :doc:`file protocol <file-protocol>`.
+The service provides file transfer functionality by implementing the :doc:`file protocol <../apis/kubos-libs/file-protocol>`.
 The file protocol is UDP-based which means a connection is required between the OBC and ground segment capable of transferring UDP packets.
 This could be established using the :doc:`communication service <communication>` or a standard network connection.